Ffuf

 Wordlists

-To determine which pages exist, we should have a wordlist containing commonly used words for web directories and pages.
+To determine which pages exist, you should have a wordlist containing commonly used words for web directories and pages.
+Although this method will not reveal all pages on a website (since some pages may be randomly or uniquely named), it generally returns the majority of pages.

-We will not have to reinvent the wheel by manually creating these wordlists, as great efforts have been made to search the web and determine the most commonly used words for each type of fuzzing.
+Fortunately, you don't have to create these wordlists manually.
+Many efforts have already been made to search the web and compile the most commonly used words for each type of fuzzing.
+Some of the most popular wordlists can be found in the GitHub SecLists repository, which categorizes wordlists by fuzzing type.

 In Kali Linux, the SecLists can be found in